chirag-gupta/Grid-Demo/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## To Do
 1. Write test cases.